near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 // Arguments:
 // * `token_ids`: the token_ids to which this contract has been granted approval
 // * `owner_id`: the owner of the token
-// * `amounts`: the amounts  to which this contract has been granted approval
+// * `amounts`: the ositionally corresponding amount for the token_id
+//    that at must be approved.
+The number of tokens to approve for transfer,
+//    wrapped in quotes and treated like an array of string, although the numbers will be
+//    stored as an array of unsigned integer with 128 bits.
 // * `approval_id`: the approval ID stored by NFT contract for this approval.
 //    Expected to be a number within the 2^53 limit representable by JSON.
 // * `msg`: specifies information needed by the approved contract in order to
 //    handle the approval.
 Can indicate both a function to call and the
 //    parameters to pass to that function. function mt_on_approve(
   token_ids: [TokenId],
-  amounts: [number],
+  amounts: [string],
   owner_id: string,
-  approval_id: number,
+  approval_ids: [number],
   msg: string,
 ) {}
 ```

 Note that the MT contract will fire-and-forget this call, ignoring any return values or errors generated.
-This means that even if the approved account does not have a contract or does not implement `mt_on_approve`, the approval will still work correctly from the point of view of the NFT contract.
+This means that even if the approved account does not have a contract or does not implement `mt_on_approve`, the approval will still work correctly from the point of view of the MT contract.

 Further note that there is no parallel `mt_on_revoke` when revoking either a single approval or when revoking all.
 This is partially because scheduling many `mt_on_revoke` calls when revoking all approvals could incur prohibitive [gas fees](https://docs.near.org/docs/concepts/gas).
 Apps and contracts which cache MT approvals can therefore not rely on having up-to-date information, and should periodically refresh their caches.
 Since this will be the necessary reality for dealing with `mt_revoke_all`, there is no reason to complicate `mt_revoke` with an `mt_on_revoke` call.